feiyu1104/feiyu1104/README.md

 # 👋 Hello，nice to meet you

-My goal is to get the most cost-effective option, 和 I will keep working hard for it.
+My goal is to get the most cost-effective option, and I will keep working hard for it.

 </div>